-Note, in the case of the maximum sized AVB topology [802.1BA] of six-Bridges/seven hops, the AVB_Sync duration calculation would increase to 101.25 ms. The Automotive CDS felt that a 2/3 network topology would be typical for automotive networks.
-Of course, if the automotive network in an actual vehicle has a 6/7 topology, then an OEM should use the larger AVB_Sync duration in its design.
+Note, in the case of the maximum sized AVB topology [802.1BA] of six-Bridges/seven hops, the AVB\Sync duration calculation would increase to 101.25 ms. The Automotive CDS felt that a 2/3 network topology would be typical for automotive networks.
+Of course, if the automotive network in an actual vehicle has a 6/7 topology, then an OEM should use the larger AVB\Sync duration in its design.

-5. Per simulation done in the 1722a working group by Jim Czekaj,8 this interval may be a bit short.
+- 5. Per simulation done in the IEEE 1722 working group by Jim Czekaj,8 this interval may be a bit short.
 Mr. Czekaj's simulations show that the acquisition and settle time for recreating a high-quality media clock to be between 1000 and 1500 ms. However, the Automotive CDS decided to use a shorter 500 ms period as a compromise between startup time and media clock quality.
-A low- to medium-quality media clock is sufficient for initial audio playback.
+A low- to medium-quality media clock is sufficient for initial audio playback. - 6.
 Although it is out-of-scope for E-AVB testing, the automotive CDS decided to budget 20 ms for actual presentation of the media to the user.
-This value is reasonable for presentation of a partial frame of video - as
+This value is reasonable for presentation of a partial frame of video as would be done for a rear-view camera and is probably longer than the time required to present LPCM audio data.

-7 The maximum residence time value of 10 ms was an early estimate, but reality showed that a gPTP compatible bridge may not be able to meet this time.
+&lt;sup>7 The maximum residence time value of 10 ms was an early estimate, but reality showed that a gPTP compatible bridge may not be able to meet this time.
 Nevertheless, the residence time may take as long as the duration of a Sync interval (which is 31.25 ms) to still allow functional operation.
 However, such a value of the residence time would not impact on the overall Worst-Case Vehicle Network Startup Budget significantly.

-$http://grouper.ieee.org/groups/1722/contributions/2013/Media\%20Clock\%20Stabilization\%20Part\%20Two_on~e.pdf$ would be done for a rear-view camera - and is probably longer than the time required to present LPCM audio data.
+http://grouper.ieee.org/groups/1722/contributions/2013/Media%20Clock%20Stabilization%20Part%20Two\one.pdf